tirnak/data-processing-flow/README.md

 - add "panoptes" server for the visualization

 #### Future improvements
+- only happy path is checked.
+Identify and check fail scenarios
 - Add tests for python scripts
 - Use named parameters for script args
 - Add linter